Web Accessibility for Managers

-At User Vision Ed has worked on a variety of clients in the financial, government and travel and tourism sector, (including one of the world’s best airlines).
+At User Vision Ed has worked with a variety of clients in the financial, government and travel and tourism sector.
 One of his biggest successes has been to help an airline become accessible delivering a wide variety of accessibility consultancy from training through to management buy in and process change, whilst delivering a UX programme of regular testing with users.

 Ed has an MSc in Human Factors from University of Nottingham, has sat on various international and industrial standards groups, delivered training to students on MSc courses and professionals in various organisations and has gained the CPUX-F qualification.

-Ed recently changed from being a Principal Consultant to heading up Client Services to help bring our clients more value from our services and focusing on embedding user centred design principles throughout organisations.
+Ed heads up Client Services to help bring our clients more value from our services and focusing on embedding user centred design principles throughout organisations.

 Specialisms and interests: accessibility and inclusion, user research methodologies, interaction design principles, user centred design and UX strategy